Tigers beat Leeds as Sinfield makes debut

-Castleford Tigers 16-14 Leeds Rhinos: Jack Sinfield handed Super League debut in defeat
+Castleford Tigers 16-14 Leeds Rhinos - Jack Sinfield handed Super League debut in defeat

 Last updated on .From the section Rugby League